tomirons/laravel-accountant/README.md

 ## Usage

-All routes for accountant are prefixed with `accountant`.
-So to view the dashboard head to `http://example.dev/accountant`.
-By default we use the `auth` middleware, feel free to add or change this in the confiuration.
+All routes for accountant are prefixed with `accountant`, so to view the dashboard head to `http://example.dev/accountant`.
+By default we use the `auth` middleware, feel free to add or change this in the configuration.

 ## License